Horticulture 231- Landscape Plant

 variety of native and exotic woody and herbaceous

-They will understand the biological basis for plant responses
+landscape plants.
+They will understand the biological basis

-They will gain an appreciation for the dynamic
+and ecological factors.
+They will gain an appreciation

 STUDENT LEARNING OUTCOMES: By the

 end of the semester, students will be able to:

 features commonly used to group plants & to